turingschool/curriculum/source/projects/idea_box.markdown

 {"idea_title"=>"story", "idea_description"=>"a princess steals a spaceship"}
 ```

-Now we can use the keys that we see here to give our new `Idea` what it needs:
+Now we can use the keys that we see here to give our new idea what it needs:

 ```ruby
 post '/' do